beenbiishop/cs3500-assignment6/README.md

         * Implementations:
             * `ImageProcessorViewImpl` : Implements the ImageProcessorView interface and it's methods.
 Handles appending all the messages from the controller to the user.

+    * `ImageProcessorGui` : This graphical user interface represents the view of the Image Processor.
+It contains methods that the controller can call to render the view.
+        * Implementations:
+            * `ImageProcessorGuiImpl` : Implements the ImageProcessorGui interface and it's methods.
+              Renders the view graphically and changes it according to the user's interactions.

+* Panels
+    * `HistogramPanel` : Represents the histogram panel that is a part of the view, displays the given Image's histogram of R, G, B, and Intensity values.
+    * `MenubarPanel` : Represents the Menubar panel that is a part of the view, displays the program's different menu bar options such as (Load, save, quit, remove, transform).
+    * `MessagePanel` : Represents the message panel that is a part of the view, displays the message from the controller to the viewer.
+    * `PreviewPanel` : Represents the preview panel that is a part of the view, displays the given Image as a preview.
+    * `TransformationPanel` : Represents the transformations panel that is a part of the view, displays all the transformations that can be applied.

 ### Main Class